joshuar/go-hass-agent/README.md

 controls with scripts/programs.

-You can then use these sensors, controls or events in any automations and dashboards, just like the companion app or any other "thing" you've added into Home Assistant.
+You can then use these sensors, controls or events in any automations and dashboards, just like the companion app or any other “thing” you've added into Home Assistant.

 ## 🎯 Features

-- **Sensors:** Expose a number of sensor entities to Home Assistant, which can then be used in dashboards, automations and other aspects your Home Assistant platform.
+- **Sensors:** Expose a number of sensor entities to Home Assistant, for displaying in dashboards, using in automations or any other aspects your Home Assistant platform.
-  - By default, Go Hass Agent ships with up around 100 sensors (on Linux), depending on the system it runs on.
-- **Custom Sensors via Scripts:** All platforms can also utilise scripts/executables to create custom sensors.
+- **Custom Sensors via Scripts:** All platforms can also utilize scripts/executables to create custom sensors.
 See [Script Sensors](#-script-sensors).
 - **Controls and additional sensors via MQTT:** Where Home Assistant is connected to MQTT, Go Hass Agent can add some additional sensors/controls for